intel/iot-js-api/api/ocf/client.md

 });
 ```

-When the first listener is added to the `ondevicefound` or the `ondevicelost` event, implementations SHOULD enable listening to OCF presence notifications.
+When the first listener is added to the `ondevicefound` or the `ondevicelost` event, implementations SHOULD enable watching device status, if supported by the underlying platform.

-When the last listener is removed from the `ondevicefound` and the `ondevicelost` event, implementations SHOULD disable listening to OCF presence notifications.
+When the last listener is removed from the `ondevicefound` and the `ondevicelost` event, implementations SHOULD disable watching device status.

 <a name="onresourcefound"></a>
 ##### 2.4.
 The `resourcefound` event